FRIENDLY GROUPS. AMAZING ACCOMPLISHMENTS.

 Empire State Tribune

 The Empire State Tribune is the official student-run newspaper of The King’s College.
-Whether covering city events or interviewing a student or faculty member, the Tribune strives to bring interesting stories and features to The King’s College community.
-Contact Michael Sheetz at email@example.com.
+The Tribune strives to bring interesting stories and features to The King’s College community.
+Contact Savanna Wilson at email@example.com.

 The King’s Dancers is a community of passionate artists who practice and appreciate the art of dance.
 The King’s Dancers pursue creative growth, artistic development, and unity through dance classes and rehearsals at NYC dance studios and performances for the King’s community.
-Contact Amy Diestler at email@example.com.
+Contact Keanna Irving at firstname.lastname@example.org.

 The King’s Players

 The King’s College Mock Trial exists to cultivate a love of law, oratory and acting, and train students to advocate for Christ on the world’s biggest stages.
-Roles range from attorneys to witnesses.
-All who are interested in oratory rhetoric or acting are welcome.
-Contact Emily Grace Finnell at firstname.lastname@example.org.
+Contact Meric Pope at email@example.com.

 Refuge exists to facilitate campus-wide worship gatherings for the King’s community and to encourage King’s students, staff and faculty to seek Christ.
 Refuge takes place every other Thursday in the City Room.
-Contact Grace Karls at firstname.lastname@example.org.
+Contact Annie Mae Jones at firstname.lastname@example.org.

-The Rugby Club is a group of students who are committed to making rugby part of The King’s College culture.
+The TKC Rugby Club is a group of King’s students who want to bring the virtues of honor, respect, and responsibility from the rugby pitch to the school.
 Contact William Bortins at email@example.com.